NCBI-Hackathons/ContainerInception/use_case_3.1/README.md

 ## TODO : Modulularize containers

+![alt text](../generate_flowchart/flowChartImages/modular_containers.png)

 ### Use case 3: Containerized interaction (Nested Workflows)
-By containerize the tools, we can built their respective environments within the same network and therefore guarantee pipeline interaction.
+By containerizing our tools, we can build their respective environments within the same network and therefore guarantee pipeline interaction.

-The tools can be invoqued in a container invironment via CWL.
-This guantees modularization, and swapping components with out directly affecting the parameters of other components.
-For this to work, the input and output parametrization needs to be defined identically in the replaced modules.
+The tools can be invoked in a container environment via CWL.
+This guarantees modularization, and swapping of tools without directly affecting the parameters of other components.
+To achieve this, the input and output parameters needs to be defined identically in the replaced modules.

-![alt text](../generate_flowchart/flowChartImages/modular_containers.png)

 ### NOTES
 * To unzip file tar -zxvf `filename.zip`